-4.6.5 Identify Controller
+4.6.4 Identify Controller

 'Identify Controller' will cause lights on controller to flash making the system easy to locate.
-This is especially helpful when programming is being done and multiple controllers are being used near each other.
+This is especially helpful when programming is being done and multiple controllers are being used in close proximity to each other.

-4.6.6 Record Logs
+4.6.5 Record Logs